Group Chief Executive Officer

 Lesiba has significant finance and telecommunications experience, with financial and management expertise gained from both the private and public sectors.
 He joined Vodacom SPRL in the Democratic Republic of Congo in 1999 as Head of Financial Management, has worked for Vodacom South Africa in Midrand, the Limpopo Economic Development agency in South Africa as Group Finance Director and also served as a Chief Operating Officer.
 He serves in various boards, including the South African Road Agency, Limpopo Province, and Checkers/Shoprite (Propriety) Limited – Thohoyandou, Limpopo Province.

-Legal and Risk Manager
+Legal Risk & Compliance Manager

 B Juris, LLB